 The song was released as a B-side with The Arrows' "Broken Down Heart."
 The group was recording for RAK Records, which was run by Mickie Most.
-As Merrill explains, "I Love Rock And Roll" didn't suit his current tastes, as during that time Most prefered ballads and blues.
+As Merrill explains, "I Love Rock And Roll" didn't suit his current tastes, as during that time Most preferred ballads and blues.
 Most's wife Christina Hayes encouraged him to flip the sides, but the song didn't catch on, as it suffered from a poor run of luck at the time of its release.
 First, it had to be re-released as an A-side.
 Second, the song came out during an English newspaper strike, so new songs weren't getting the exposure they'd normally get.
-Third, notorious feuds were occurring between The Arrows and their record label.
-As a result, the song barely scratched the top 50 charts.
+Third, The Arrows were feuding with their record label.
+As a result, the song didn't chart and was banished to obscurity.

 All was not lost, however, as The Arrows performed this song when they were guests on the UK TV series Pop 45

 .
 The show's producer, Muriel Young, was so impressed that on the strength of this performance, she gave them their own TV show, simply called The Arrows Show